-The Kiss seems everywhere in Vienna.
+Klimt’s The Kiss seems to be everywhere in Vienna.
 It’s slowly taking over the souvenir shops.
 And anything Klimt-related usually has the painting front and centre.

-The actual painting hangs on permanent display in Vienna’s Belvedere Museum.
-The institution has several locations within the Belvedere complex, but you want Upper Belvedere Palace; The Kiss makes up part of the Vienna around 1900 exhibition there.
+The actual original painting hangs on permanent display in Vienna’s Belvedere Museum.
+The institution has several locations within the palace and gardens complex, but you want Upper Belvedere Palace; The Kiss makes up part of the Vienna around 1900 exhibition there.

-You won’t be the only ones trying to see The Kiss.
-It is far and away the most popular painting in the country – prepare to do battle by smartphone if you pick the wrong time to go in.
+You likely won’t be the only ones trying to see The Kiss.
+It is pretty much the most famous painting in the entire country and one of the most famous in the world.
+So prepare to do battle by smartphone if you pick the wrong time to go in.

 The crowd is nothing like those you get for the Mona Lisa at the Louvre, though.
 And The Kiss is quite large, too – about 1.8m by 1.8m – so easily admired from a little distance, if necessary.

-Nevertheless, such is the interest in The Kiss and the Belvedere exhibition that the museum recently introduced time slots to manage the visitor numbers.
+Nevertheless, such is the interest in the painting and the Belvedere exhibition that the museum recently introduced time slots to manage the visitor numbers.